 Originally from the Vorarlberg in Austria, he has since 1980 been a Catholic bishop in Brazil.
 He supports the indigenous peoples and has thus been repeatedly threatened.
 He was carrying this rosary in 1987 when he was the target of an assassination attempt which, severely injured, he survived.

-The ski on which he had his spectacular fall at the 1998 Winter Olympics in Nagano, Japan.
+The ski on which he had his spectacular fall at the 1998 Winter Olympics in Nagano, Japan, was til 2017 in the exhibition Heroes & Us.
 The images of the crash in the downhill event were broadcast round the world and turned Maier into a legend.

 Shocked by the violence suffered by women during the war in Bosnia, gynaecologist Monika Hauser in 1993 founded the medica zenica aid centre, secretly financed with money she repeatedly brought into the war zone hidden in this jacket.